drvinceknight/cfm/nbs/chapters/02-algebra/main.md

 sympy.expand(completed_square)
 ```

-We will now use sympy to solve the various equations that arise from comparing the coefficiences of:
+We will now use sympy to solve the various equations that arise from comparing the coefficients of:

 \\[
     f(x) = 2x ^2 + x + 1